 The specific potential complications are dictated by the actual surgery required.
 Potential complications specific to breast implants, breast lifts and breast reduction surgery can be found in the relevant pages on this site.

-Scarring – Incision lines are permanent, but scars will fade over time.
-We will advise you on ways to reduce scarring, such as massage, use of silicone strips and scar cream.
+Scarring – All surgery involves scars.
+We will advise you on ways to optimise the quality of your scar, such as LED therapy, massage, use of silicone strips and scar creams.

-Longevity – The results of your breast asymmetry surgery will be long lasting but, over time, the normal process of ageing, gravity, weight gain, weight loss, childbirth, breastfeeding or hormonal factors will continue to affect the size and shape of your breasts, just as they did before surgery.
+Longevity – Your Breast Asymmetry Surgery does not stop the ageing process.
+So, after your breasts have settled and we review your final surgical results, your breasts will continue to age and therefore change – time, the normal process of ageing, gravity, weight gain, weight loss, childbirth, breastfeeding or hormonal factors will continue to affect the size and shape of your breasts, just as they did before surgery.
 If you wish to maintain your breast shape, at some stage you may choose to have further breast surgery.

 Call us 1300 DR DONA (1300 37 3662)